Pergola

-A pergola is most commonly an outdoor garden feature forming a shaded walkway, passageway, or sitting area of vertical posts or pillars that usually support cross-beams and a sturdy open lattice, often upon which woody vines are trained.
+A pergola is most commonly used as an outdoor garden feature forming a shaded walkway, passageway, or sitting area of vertical posts or pillars that usually support crossbeams and a sturdy open lattice, often upon which woody vines are trained.
 The origin of the word is the Late Latin pergula, referring to a projecting eave.

-As a type of gazebo, it also may be an extension of a building or serve as protection for an open terrace or a link between pavilions.
+It also may be an extension of a building or serve as protection for an open terrace or a link between pavilions.
 They are different from green tunnels, with a green tunnel being a type of road under a canopy of trees.

-Pergolas are sometimes confused with "arbors," as the terms are used interchangeably.
-Generally, an "arbor" is regarded as wooden bench seats with a roof, usually enclosed by lattice panels forming a framework for climbing plants; in evangelical Christianity, brush arbor revivals occur under such structures.
+Depending on the context, the terms "pergola", "bower", and "arbor" are often used interchangeably.
+An "arbor" is also regarded as being a wooden bench seat with a roof, usually enclosed by lattice panels forming a framework for climbing plants.
+Methodists and Baptists hold brush arbor revivals occur under such structures.
 A pergola, on the other hand, is a much larger and more open structure.
 Normally, a pergola does not include integral seating.

 Modern pergola structures can also include architectural or engineering structures having a pergola design, which are not used in gardens.
-California High-Speed Rail, for instance, uses large concrete pergolas to support high-speed rail guideways which cut over roadways or other rail tracks at shallow angles (unlike bridges or over-crossings which are usually nearly at right angles).
-(See the high-speed rail pergola structure picture to the right for an illustration.)
+California High-Speed Rail, for instance, uses large concrete pergolas to support high-speed rail guideways which cut over roadways or other rail tracks at shallow angles (unlike bridges or overcrossings which are usually nearly at right angles).
+(See the high-speed rail pergola structure picture elsewhere in the article for an illustration.)

 Description

 Features and types

-A pergola is a garden feature forming a shaded walkway, passageway, or sitting area of vertical posts or pillars that usually support cross-beams and a sturdy open lattice, often upon which woody vines are trained.

-As a type of gazebo, it may also be an extension of a building or serve as protection for an open terrace or a link between pavilions.

 Pergolas may link pavilions or extend from a building's door to an open garden feature such as an isolated terrace or pool.
 Freestanding pergolas, those not attached to a home or other structure, provide a sitting area that allows for breeze and light sun, but offer protection from the harsh glare of direct sunlight.

 Pergolas also give climbing plants a structure on which to grow.

 In 1498, Leonardo da Vinci decorated the Sala delle Asse of the Castello Sforzesco in Milan to give the illusion of the great square and vaulted reception hall being within a pergola that was made up of the intertwined branches of sixteen huge mulberry trees.
 The novel project was commissioned by the Duke of Milan, Ludovico Sforza.